jy2671/item-catalog/README.md

    ![Alt](/images/item_info_login.png "Info for a specific Item before Login")

 * localhost:5000 - after logging in, a user has the ability to add, update, or delete item information.
-Users should be able to modify only those items that they themselves have created.
+Users are able to modify only those items that they themselves have created.

    ![Alt](/images/home_logout.png "Homepage Logged in")